baranovskydavid/TanksGame/README.md

 ![image_006_0101](https://user-images.githubusercontent.com/86428778/181220681-28c582d4-c592-4d24-9d2f-dd6aad3b183c.jpg)

 Also, the peculiarity of this project is that when working on it, I had absolutely no Internet, so I had to use the already accumulated knowledge and offline documentation Unity.

+To launch the project:  1.
+You need to download package 2.
+Import it into the empty unity 3 project.
+Add all the scenes (main, authorization, hangar, battlefield) to Scenes in Build 4.
+Start the Main scene